 This Company In Brief

-The company has experienced some growing pains, but seems to have steadied itself over the past few years.
-It's faucets are true luxury products, largely hand made and impeccably finished — worth a look by anyone in the market for smart, well-designed faucet with a very reliable valve that should give a lifetime of trouble-free service.
-But, if it should fail, keep in mind that the warranty service provided by Watermark is not always as helpful as it could be.
+The company has experienced some growing pains but seems to have steadied itself over the past few years.
+Its faucets are true luxury products, largely handmade and impeccably finished — worth a look by anyone in the market for a smart, well-designed faucet with a very reliable valve that should give a lifetime of trouble-free service.
+But, if it should fail, keep in mind that the warranty process required by Watermark is convoluted and decidedly customer-unfriendly.